 A BOP is a cost-effective insurance policy for video production studios that bundles property insurance and general liability insurance at a discount.

-This policy, sometimes called errors and omissions insurance, covers legal fees for video production studios if a client sues over work performance.
+This policy, sometimes called errors and omissions insurance (E&O), covers legal fees for video production studios if a client sues over work performance.

 Workers’ compensation insurance is required in almost every state for video production studios that have employees.
-It can cover medical fees and lost wages for work injuries.
+It can cover medical costs and lost wages for work injuries.

 If a camera battery dies in the middle of a critical video shoot or someone breaks into your office and steals your recording equipment and lighting gear, it could lead to legal and financial headaches.
 Video production insurance can protect film production studios against these and other business risks.